Eve-Ramat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 :creates a new local variable.(Name: BETTY, Value: Holberton)

 8.  * export BEST=School: create a script that creates a new global variable.(Name: HOLBERTON, Value: Betty)

+9.  * echo $((128 + $TRUEKNOWLEDGE)): Prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.